How to Lower Your Student Loan Interest Rate

 To do that, you need to know how to get a lower interest rate on student loans.
 The good news is, there are a few techniques that can help you to drop the cost you're paying to borrow.

 The easiest way to lower student loans interest rate is to set up automatic payments on your loans.

-This technique works for federal student loans, which are loans issued by the Department of Education.
+This technique works for federal student loans, which are loans issued by the Department of Education and managed by a student loan servicer.
 If you sign up for automatic payments directly from your bank account, you will receive a .25% discount on your interest rate.
 This is sometimes referred to as an ACH discount.
 This is one of the few options available for easily reducing your interest rate on federal loans without giving up any important borrower benefits.

 Some private student loan lenders also allow you to qualify for an automated payment discount, but eligibility and the amount of discount can vary by lender.
-In many cases, you'll qualify for the same .25% ACH discount with private loans as the Department of Education offers.
+In many cases, you'll qualify for the same 0.25% autopay discount with private lenders as the Department of Education offers.

-Automatic loan payments can not only reduce your student loan interest rate, but they can also help you protect your credit and avoid late fees or penalties by ensuring you never accidentally miss a payment.
-However, it's crucial you work your payments into your budget and know when the money will be debited from your account so you don't overdraft your bank account and risk getting hit with overdraft fees.
+Automatic student loan payments can not only reduce your student loan interest rate, but they can also help you protect your credit history and avoid late fees or penalties by ensuring you never accidentally miss a payment.
+However, you must work your payments into your budget and know when the money will be debited from your account so you don't overdraft your bank account and risk getting hit with overdraft fees.